Skip to main content

 Updating kde-builder

-Qt is the fundamental framework that is needed for pretty much all KDE development.
-A recent enough version of Qt 6, currently Qt version greater or equal to 6.7, is required to proceed.
+Qt is the fundamental framework that is needed for all KDE development.
+A recent enough version of Qt 6 (currently version 6.7 or later) is required to proceed.

 The initial setup of kde-builder should have installed the required Qt6 packages for you already, in which case you don't need to do anything and may skip directly to the Configure git section.

-If your Linux distribution does NOT provide recent versions of Qt packages, you have four options:
+If your Linux distribution does not provide a recent enough versoin of Qt, you have the following options:

 Use Qt6 from the online installer

-Instead of letting kde-builder build Qt for you, you may want to use the online installer that comes directly from Qt.
-To download Qt you will need to make an account.
+Instead of letting kde-builder build Qt for you, you may want to use Qt's official installer.

-• Click on the collapsible for the latest version of Qt or double-click it
+• Make sure the Desktop item for the latest version of Qt is selected

 This will install only the essential Qt libraries in ~/Qt by default, occupying a little less than 2 GB of storage.